 - If the ticket is a parent ticket, the number next to the arrows icon will display how many child tickets this ticket is the parent of.

 - Clicking "Edit" will open up the Edit Ticket window where you can modify the details of the ticket.
-Clicking on the adjacent downwards arrow will open a dropdown menu with further actions you can take on the ticket, including merging the ticket with another, creating a job from the ticket, and assigning a user to it.
+Clicking on the adjacent downwards arrow will open a dropdown menu with further actions you can take on the ticket:

 - Allows a new ticket to be created from within this screen - clicking this button will open the Create Ticket window.

 Navigating into a particular ticket allows you to view the individual ticket interface, which has a variety of features available - an overview of these features is provided below.

 - At the top of the screen, the subject of the ticket will be displayed as well as the associated entity.
 Clicking on the entity will open up the side panel menu with further details.